quickthyme/qloop/docs/introduction.md

 ![segments](segments.png)

+You do not subclass segments.
+Instead, you simply attach your asynchronous operations to them using a contract enforced by a simple swift closure.

+There are currently two types of segments to choose from:

-To choose from currently there are `linear segments`, those which perform a **single operation** and then move on, and then there are `compound segments`, those which perform **multiple operations concurrently**, waiting for them all to complete before moving on.
+ - `QLoopLinearSegment` - performs a **single operation** and then moves on
+ - `QLoopCompoundSegment` - performs **multiple concurrent operations**, waiting for them all to complete before moving on.

 <br />